tsoernes/haskelldca/README.md

 ```
 stack build --stack-yaml stack-release.yaml
 ```
-If you want a regular build with profiling flags etc; then drop the `--stack-yaml` option.
+To build without optimizations but with profiling flags, drop the `--stack-yaml ..` option.

 ## How to run
 ```